 An "Extraordinary Event" means any determination by the City that a change has occurred to Section 54AA or 6431 of the Code or any other applicable Section of the Code or there is any guidance published by the Internal Revenue Service or the United States Treasury with respect to such Sections or any other determination by the Internal Revenue Service or the United States Treasury, pursuant to which the Subsidy Payments from the United States Treasury with respect to the Series 2010B Bonds is reduced, eliminated or adversely adjusted.
 Mandatory Redemption of the Series 2010B Bonds.
-The Series 2010B Bonds are subject to mandatory redemption, in part, at a redemption price equal to the principal amount thereof, on January 1 of the following years and in the following principal amounts, and, if less than all of the Series 2010B Bonds are to be redeemed on a pro-rata pass-through distribution of principal basis to the extent permitted by and in accordance with procedures of The Depository Trust Company ("DTC").
+The Series 2010B Bonds are subject to mandatory redemption, in part, at a redemption price equal to the principal amount thereof, on January 1 of the following years and in the following principal amounts, and, if less than all of the Series 2010B Bonds are to be redeemed prior to maturity, the Series 2010B Bonds being redeemed, or portions thereof to be redeemed, will be selected on a pro-rata pass-through distribution of principal basis to the extent permitted by and in accordance with procedures of The Depository Trust Company ("DTC").